xzyfer/us-travel-checklist/README.md

 * Kinderfest at [Touist club](http://touristclubsf.org/festivals/)
 * Cruise down to the coast - hopefully have a skate - thanks @ebidel
 * Stinson beach! - thanks @baus
+* Check out Castro - and do more eating - thanks @baus and others

 ### Preflight (what I should do/organise before I arrive)
 * ~~Register for Songkick~~ - thanks @paulwithap - [done!](http://www.songkick.com/users/xzyfer)